 Intermittent catheters are meant to be used once and then disposed of.
 If using a catheter with a full collection bag, empty it into a toilet, urinal, or another receptacle, then throw it away.
 Some closed system catheter kits provide a discreet, opaque disposal bag, which you may find helpful for catheterizing in public restrooms.

-Self-Catheterization for Men and Boys
+Catheter Instructions for Men and Boys

 Catheters for men and boys come in a range of French sizes (diameter).
 However, the average male length catheter is around 16 inches long while pediatric catheters are typically 10 inches long.